mswdresden/eden/Msw/README.md

 	- github anmelden (account wiederfinden)
 	- sahana eden in git und workflow testen
 	- erste eigene entwicklungen (z.B. spreadsheet beispiel von web2py)
+- neue module machen
+- module syntax lernen
+- styles und links und menues lernen

+###
+# msw's howto:
+Incorporate a new model:

+yourtaskhere: what you are trying to do namebody    : something 'bigger' than your task

+1. You need two files:

+	models/<namebody>.py
+	controllers/<namebody>.py
+	edit text according to examples (e.g. asylumseeker.py)

+	It is very important that the 'namebody' of your file matches the fist part of tablename = "<namebody>_<yourtaskhere>"

+2. update CRUD texts
+	see examles (e.g. models/asylumseeker.py)

+	- you can see your page at eden/<namebody>/<yourtaskhere>

+3. 	add an index.html
+#cd eden/views
+#mkdir <namebody>
+#cp asylumseeker/index.html <namebody>
+# edit <namebody>/index.html
+# add to controller file:
+	def index():
+    	return dict()

+	- now it should be possible to see: eden/<namebody>

+4. Add a link in the main menu add to your config.py (in your template directory) settings.modules["<namebody>"] = Storage( name_nice=T("<Namebody>"), module_type=2)

+5. Add a menu at the side
+	- edit modules/s3menus.py or <mytemplate>/menues.py => see examples there
+	- add new module to active modules in <mytemplate>/confg.py

+6. Write data to file
+	- create one entry
+	- click export as XLS
+	- some soffice will open,
+	- save file as csv (set filter to: delimiter "," (comma) and embrace text with '"')
+	- edit
+	- save
+7. Read data from file